TimSong412/2D-surfel-gaussian/README.md

 Our implementation is as perfect in photometric reconstruction as that of 3D gs.
 We are eager to receive suggestions and open to feedback and criticism!

+We are still debugging!

+240502: Fix negative ray_M gradient.

 ## Acknowledgements
 This project is built upon [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).